Densaugeo/den-antares.com/cobalt/posts/2024-11-08-How-Many-Zebras-Are-In-Your-Data-Center.md

 ---

-"I'm thinking we'll start you out taking care of the zebra.
-That'll be a good way for you to get up to speed and learn how we do things."
+"I'm thinking we'll start you out taking care of the zebra," the manager said.
+"That'll be a good way for you to get up to speed and learn how we do things."

 "The zebra?" you ask.